Idontknow13/Idontknow13/README.md

 - 🧹 Learning about clean code,
 - ✏️ Learning about ways to refactor code,
 - 💭 Pondering about problems I'm having difficulty with,
-- ♻️ Implementing idiomatic and clean practices in different languages, and...
+- ♻️ Thinking about code architecture and how clean, maintainable software is written, and...
 - 🖥️ Coding, most of all!

 ## Programming Languages I've Interacted With/Want To Interact With